jvadair/jvadair/README.md

 # Notice
-Please view my Git contributions on GitLab: https://gitlab.com/jvadair
+All future projects are being released on GitLab.
+Please view my Git contributions there: https://gitlab.com/jvadair

 ---